SichangHe/prev_DKU_signature_work/proposal/objectives.md

 These contents can be edited, hidden, or deleted by the author or moderators.

-For the forum web server to be generic, it needs to both provide a good base and leave enough room for extensions.
+For the forum web server to be generic, it needs to both provide a good foundation and leave enough room for extensions.
 It needs to implement all of the basic protocols a web forum provides, such as the ability to post different kinds of content, change content visibility and ownership,